andrew-oicr/baseline-uicore/__andrew/hardware.md

 page_desc_txt: |-
     I run Arch Linux on my desktop computer that I built in summer 2018. //TODO

+about_txt: |-
+    Originally, I built my desktop computer to run Windows and play games.
+However, when I started university I didn't have the chance to bring my desktop over.

 about_me_txt: |-
     I'm in my second year pursuing my Bachelor's Degree in Computer Science at the University of Waterloo.
     Prior to this year, I haven't worked with an operating system other than Windows.
 In my summer term where I learned